 Additionally, this PDO considers the Priority Human Settlements and Housing Development Areas (PHSHDAs) as gazetted in May 2020.
 These PHSHDAs are spatially depicted in the SDF of the Municipality.

-Detailed information regarding the current housing context, which includes all aspects pertaining to housing within Drakenstein Municipality (e.g. informal settlements, housing projects, and housing demands), is documented in the Human Settlements Sector Plan, attached as Annexure N. The Facilities and Rental Stock Maintenance Plan is also available.
+Detailed information regarding the current housing context, which includes all aspects pertaining to housing within Drakenstein Municipality (e.g. informal settlements, housing projects, and housing demands), is documented in the Human Settlements Sector Plan, attached as Annexure K.